Test Report of the Patriot Viper Gaming SSD VPR100 RGB 512 GB SSD – Fast SSD with RGB and heat sink

 Viper Gaming VPR100 RGB 512 GB SSD – Scope of delivery

 The device comes in a small cardboard box, approx. 8x10x3 cm in size.
 It is made of very stable cardboard, so that damages during transport can be almost prevented completely.
-Inside the box is a plastic cover which protects the actual memory module against shocks, humidity and other influences as well.
+Inside the box is a plastic cover that protects the actual memory module against shocks, humidity, and other influences as well.

 Here I was rather surprised how well the packaging was done, considering that many HDDs or earlier SSDs were often shipped in anti-static bags without any cardboard or other protective measures.

 After unpacking, the small piece of technology feels good in the hand and the heat sink probably makes up about 70% of the weight.

 But apart from the actual module the package is otherwise completely empty.
 No user manual, no warranty cards, nothing else.
 Maybe this might be due to the version that was won in a contest, but that surprised me a little bit.

 Big fail: No screw was included in delivery